Slugs: The Movie, The Road Trip

 For years, my friend Luke and I talked about visiting Lyons.
 It's about an hour and a half from us, so it had long been of those "we can do that anytime" deals.
 A contributing writer for this website, Luke will shortly be making a long-term trip to Sweden, so last weekend we finally had a motivation to make the trek.
 My wife Adrienne joined the fray as our official photographer, as we drove my 1995 Crown Victoria Police Interceptor ever northward to our ultimate goal: the Museum of Wayne County History, where Mrs. Evans has served as executive director for the last ten years.
 (I would later trade the cruiser for a custom 1987 Cadillac hearse.)

 I was seriously pumped for the whole thing.
-The previous night, Luke and I had a VHS viewing of Slugs (the same tape that's on the site's wallpaper and is mentioned in my defunct video store tribute).
+The previous night, Luke and I had a VHS viewing of Slugs (the same tape that's mentioned in my defunct video store tribute).
 The goal was to use the movie as a catalyst for a list of questions for Larry Ann.
 Luke suggested we up the ante by watching it on my console CRT Zenith television, so I hooked up my spare VCR to the beast.
 We had tracking issues, and at one point, the tape sounded like it was going to be eaten.
 It was a great time, and we came up with fifteen pretty solid inquires for Mrs. Evans.
 If you're not into analog, Slugs has been released on Blu-ray by Arrow Video, the same company that handled Miracle Mile.

 The following morning, I woke up well before the alarm on my calculator watch went off.